Last updated: September 3, 2021

 High and moderate priority temporary food service facilities include those stands which prepare and serve potentially hazardous foods, such as hamburgers, sausages, hot dogs, pizza, fish, chicken, barbecue, crab cakes or shellfish.
 Download the Priority Assessment for Temporary Food Service Facilities.

 Low priority temporary food service facilities include those stands which serve commercially packaged potentially hazardous foods, such as ice cream, milk or yogurt.
 Other foods in this category are non-potentially hazardous foods that are directly handled, cut, assembled or packaged on the premises.

-A permit is not required for those food facilities which serve only non-potentially hazardous commercially packaged foods, such as candy, pretzels, chips, nuts, sodas, bottled water or other similar snack foods.
-No fee is required for a non-profit organization with proof of tax exempt status.
+A license is not required for those food facilities which serve only non-potentially hazardous commercially packaged foods, such as candy, pretzels, chips, nuts, sodas, bottled water or other similar snack foods.
+No fee is required for a non-profit organization with proof of IRS tax exempt status.
 The application should provide the name and daytime/cell phone number of a person the Department of Health can contact.